davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -dletters, -d

+  .. index:: fdump-rtl-pass

-  fdump-rtl-``pass``Says to make debugging dumps during compilation at times specified by ``letters``.
+  Says to make debugging dumps during compilation at times specified by ``letters``.
 This is used for debugging the RTL-based passes of the compiler.
 The file names for most of the dumps are made by appending a pass number and a word to the ``dumpname``, and the files are